sonatype-nexus-community/scan-gradle-plugin/README.md

         authConfiguration.username = 'username' // username for the proxy (if credentials are required) authConfiguration.password = 'password' // password for the proxy (if credentials are required) }
+    showAll = true // if true prints all dependencies.
+By default is false, meaning only dependencies with vulnerabilities will be printed.
 }
 ```
 - Open Terminal on the project's root and run `./gradlew ossIndexAudit`